As I walked to the gym I saw this scruffy looking guy waving for me to come over and speak to him.

 But so often we don’t see them or read much in to them.

-But if you’re aware, you’ll start to notice how often these seemingly random events occur.
-Events which will make you take a moment to pause for thought.
+But if you’re aware, you’ll start to notice how often these seemingly random events occur, you take a moment to pause for thought.

 To take a moment to listen to the message being sent to you so you can reflect, so you can figure out if the message being sent has any meaning.